vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

     But yes you manually revoke them after that.
 Which honestly is the only way it can be sanely done.

-- **Flatpak is the future (?)**.
+- **Flatpak is the future**.
 The advantage with flatpak (and snaps) is that, over time, more applications will be distributed as a flatpak or snap which will hopefully increase availability of applhttps://flathub.org/apps/details/org.fedoraproject.MediaWriterications on Linux as a whole.

+  > I read on Reddit that "Flatpak is the future" is the phrase by Linus Torvalds.

 - It also allows you to use certain programs without having to dual-boot.